Scott Ellison

-Scott Ellison (born on February 13, 1954) is an American electric blues guitarist, singer and songwriter.
+Scott Ellison (born February 13, 1954) is an American electric blues guitarist, singer and songwriter.
 From starting working in music in the 1970s, Ellison has released 13 albums since his Chains of Love (1993) debut.
 Ellison has also written songs which have appeared in television programs and films including Sister Sister, Santa Barbara, Nashville, Buffy The Vampire Slayer, Joan of Arcadia, Saving Grace, and Justified, plus Reindeer Games, Feast of Love and Home Front.

 Biography

 Scott Ellison was born in Tulsa, Oklahoma, United States.
-Self taught on guitar, he organised his own band while still a youngster, and gained a wider audience by backing Conway Twitty's daughter, the country singer Jesseca James in 1977, and toured as part of Clarence "Gatemouth" Brown's backing band in 1980-81.
+Self taught on guitar, he organised his own band while still a youngster, and gained a wider audience by backing Conway Twitty's daughter, the country singer Jesseca James in 1977, and toured as part of Clarence "Gatemouth" Brown's backing band in 1980–81.
 Ellison moved from Tulsa to Los Angeles in the mid-1980s, and found employment as a session player working with the Box Tops, the Shirelles, Gary U.S. Bonds, the Coasters, the Marvelettes, J. J. Jackson, the Drifters, and Peaches & Herb.